Loki-Astari/ThorsSerializer/src/Serialize/READEME.md

         double          data2;
         std::string     name;

-        // To allow the serialization class access to private members
+        // To allow the serialization code access to private members
-        // the traits must be a frined of the class.
+        // the "Traits<>" must be a friend of the class.
 If the members are
         // all public then this is not needed. friend class TS::Traits<MyClass>;